stefangotikj/tinynews-blog/docs/blog-posts.md

 *   **tags**: An array of tags associated with the post (string array).
 *   **readTime**: An estimated reading time for the post (string).
 *   **featured**: A boolean indicating whether the post should be featured (boolean).

+## Using the Visual Editor to Create a New Blog Post

+To simplify post creation and editing, TinyNews includes an **AdminPage** — a visual editor interface that allows you to create, edit, and preview blog posts without manually editing YAML files.

+- The AdminPage provides an intuitive form where you can enter all the blog post fields such as **title**, **excerpt**, **author**, **date**, **tags**, **read time**, and **featured** status.
+- You can write and format the post content directly in **Markdown**, with live previews to see how the post will look.
+- This visual editor eliminates the need to handle YAML files directly, making blog management accessible even if you're not familiar with YAML syntax.
+- To access the AdminPage, navigate to `/admin` (or the appropriate route in your app).
+You’ll find tools to create new posts or update existing ones with ease.

+> **Important:** The AdminPage and its related data or configuration files are intended for **local use only**.
+> It is recommended to add any data files or folders created or modified by the AdminPage to your `.gitignore` file to avoid committing temporary or draft content to your repository or production environment.